 - Add white chocolate.

 - Add white hot chocolate mix to the sphere.

 - Add marshmallows on top of hot chocolate mix.

-What you need to make hot chocolate balls:
+What you need to make Valentine hot chocolate bombs:

 Get all your ingredients and supplies in order.
 You’re working with chocolate and candy melts so you need to work quickly.